Discover folk - the CRM for people-powered businesses

 Key features

-• Lead and deal management: Centralized tools to manage leads, customers, and investors, ensuring all interactions and data are easily accessible and actionable.
+- Lead and deal management: Centralized tools to manage leads, customers, and prospects, ensuring all interactions and data are easily accessible and actionable.

 Pros

-• Sales pipeline focus: Designed specifically for managing sales pipelines, offering a visual approach that helps track leads, customers, and investor interactions effectively.
+- Sales pipeline focus: Designed specifically for managing sales pipelines, offering a visual approach that helps track leads, customers, and prospects effectively.

 Cons

-• Limited advanced features: Lacks some advanced CRM features like extensive marketing automation and AI capabilities available in other platforms.
+- Limited advanced features: Lacks some advanced CRM features like extensive marketing automation and AI capabilities that mid-sized SaaS teams often need as they grow.

-• Basic reporting in lower tiers: The basic plans offer limited reporting and analytics features, requiring upgrades for more in-depth insights.
+- Basic reporting in lower tiers: The basic plans offer limited reporting and analytics features, requiring upgrades for more in-depth insights crucial for data-driven SaaS teams.

-• No built-in email marketing: Requires integration with third-party email tools for email marketing functionality.
+- No built-in email marketing: Requires integration with third-party email tools for email marketing functionality, adding complexity for teams of 20-50 people.

-• Limited customer support hours: Customer support is not available 24/7, which can be inconvenient for businesses needing immediate assistance.
+- Limited customer support hours: Customer support is not available 24/7, which can be inconvenient for growing businesses needing immediate assistance.

-• Price increases with add-ons: Costs can increase quickly when additional features or integrations are added, making it less cost-effective for growing businesses.
+- Price increases with add-ons: Costs can increase quickly when additional features or integrations are added, making it less cost-effective for growing teams.

 Price and plans